tconbeer/sqlfmt-docs/docs/getting-started/file-encoding.md

 `\r\n`, and Mac Classic (prior to OS X) used just `\r`.

-sqlfmt reads in your file in "universal newline" mode, which translates every newline to `\n`.
+sqlfmt reads in your file in "universal newline" mode, which translates every newline to `\n` while in memory.
 It then writes your file using your host machine's default line ending.
 This means that sqlfmt won't write a formatted file just to change its line endings, and a file won't fail in `--check` mode if it uses different line endings from what the host machine would use.
 This also plays better with